brandonmakai/brandonmakai/README.md

 - **Distrubted Task Queue, Current**
   - **Individual Project, (Go)**
-  - Desperate to get out of the cycle of creating bad front-ends due to my lack of design skills, I am currently learning Go to make more preformant backends.
+  - Desperate to get out of the cycle of creating bad front-ends due to my lack of design skills, I am currently learning Go to make more performant backends.
   - This CLI project will serve as my first official intro to Go.
   - This project is in response to my organization's current issues with task management software.
   - It will allow for users to be assigned and distribute task to workers.